dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Using the Machine Learning Manager (*MLManager*)
+# Using the Machine Learning Manager (*ML Manager*)

-This topic introduces you to the Splice Machine *MLManager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.
+This topic introduces you to the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.
 This topic is organized into these sections:

-* [*About MLManager*](#aboutMLManager) provides a quick overview of what the MLManager does and how it interfaces with MLflow and SageMaker to provide a complete Machine Learning production environment.
+* [*About ML Manager*](#aboutMLManager) provides a quick overview of what the *ML Manager* does and how it interfaces with MLflow and SageMaker to provide a complete Machine Learning production environment.
-* [*Running an Experiment*](#runexperience) walks you through creating an ML experiment for detecting credit card fraud and shows you how to train, run, and compare two different learning models.
+* [*Running an Experiment*](#runExperiment) walks you through creating an ML experiment for detecting credit card fraud and shows you how to train, run, and compare two different learning models.
 * [*Deploying Your Model to AWS SageMaker*](#deploywithsagemaker) walks you through deploying your model on AWS.
 * [*Retraining the Model with New Data*](#UpdateData) shows you how to retrain your model with new data and update your deployment.

-## About MLManager {#aboutMLManager}
+## About *ML Manager* {#aboutMLManager}

-The MLManager facilitates machine learning development within Zeppelin notebooks.
+The *Splice Machine ML Manager* facilitates machine learning development within Zeppelin notebooks.
 Here are some of its key features:

-* MLManager runs directly on Apache Spark, allowing you to complete massive jobs in parallel.
+* *ML Manager* runs directly on Apache Spark, allowing you to complete massive jobs in parallel.
-* Our native PySpliceContext lets you directly access the data in your database and very efficiently convert it to/from a Spark DataFrame without any serialization/deserialization required.
+* Our native `PySpliceContext` lets you directly access the data in your database and very efficiently convert it to/from a Spark DataFrame with no serialization/deserialization required.
 * MLflow is integrated directly into all Splice Machine clusters, to facilitate tracking of your entire Machine Learning workflow.
 * After you have found the best model for your task, you can easily deploy it live to AWS SageMaker or AzureML to make predictions in real time.
-* As new data flows in, updating/re your model is a simple matter of returning to your Notebook, creating new runs, and redeploying by filling in a few fields in a form.
+* As new data flows in, updating your model is a simple matter of returning to your Notebook, creating new runs, and redeploying by filling in a few fields in a form.

-Here's what the basic flow of processes involved in developing, tuning, and deploying your ML projects looks like with the *MLManager*:
+Here's what the basic flow of processes involved in developing, tuning, and deploying your ML projects looks like with the *ML Manager*:

 <img class='indentedTightSpacing' src='https://s3.amazonaws.com/splice-demo/ML+full+circle.png'>